atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
-  - header: Why stake into LandX's Safety Module?
-    content: >
-      Earn Real Yield: Stakers receive risk premiums and rewards.
-Rewards are accrued in real-time in exchange for adding liquidity into the Safety Module.

-      Diversify Your Portfolio: Safety Module offers a unique chance to diversify your portfolio with an uncorrelated asset (Safety Module Pool Token), while actively contributing to the safety and stability of the Web3 ecosystem.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of